Infotainment test: best in-car entertainment systems reviewed

 While the array of new technology built into new models is easily adopted and understood by many drivers, to others it can be a bit of a minefield.
 A survey by BookMyGarage.com showed that over 70% of Brits do not fully understand the systems in their cars today, yet more than 50 per cent of the drivers in the same survey chose their cars because those systems were included.

 If you’re going to buy a car with stacked out with navigation, audio and connectivity technology, you need to be able to use the functions on offer or you’re wasting money.
 Unfortunately, not all manufacturer systems are as clear and straightforward to operate as they might be, and there are a variety of control interfaces, menu systems and display set-ups to choose from.

-We teamed up with Alphr.com to test all the main manufacturer fitted systems and see how intuitive they are.
-We tested the 10 most searched-for car brands, and broke our test down into five sections, rating infotainment systems on their usability, performance, connectivity, sat-nav, and, finally, their cost.
-Each car got a score out of five for each section of the test - here’s how we did it…
+With the help of Alphr.com we've tested the onboard infotainment systems from all the major manufacturers, and rated them for usability and their ‘intuitive’ feel.
+We picked the 10 most searched-for car brands, and split the test into five sections, comparing the rival infotainment systems for their usability, performance, connectivity, sat-nav, and, finally, their cost.
+Each car was awarded marks out of five for each test category – and here are the factors we rated:

 How quickly can the in-car entertainment system be used?
 Are the functions simple?
 How many steps does it take to change a setting?
 Driver distraction is a key factor in road accidents, with your risk of an accident increased 24-fold with every two seconds looking away from the road, so this is really important.